CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

                 [1x1 struct]    [1x1 struct]

-        Then, I compute my correlation for each voxel across these 2 subjects and store the result in a 1 x num_of_voxels array (‘corr’).
+        Then, I compute my correlation for each voxel across these 2 subjects and store the result in a 1 x num_of_voxels array ('corr').
-        To plot these results, I copy one of the two ds I worked on, and I substitute the .samples with my ‘corr’ array:
+        To plot these results, I copy one of the two ds I worked on, and I substitute the .samples with my 'corr' array:

         .. code-block:: matlab